 This video shows how Skyfold Walls operate and how the Metro Toronto Convention Centre increased its space flexibility with Skyfold movable walls.

-In the current Teen Center, just south of the Auditorium, will be The Chapel, a handsome multi-purpose room for small weddings, funerals, and special events.
+In the current Teen Center, just south of the Auditorium, will be The Chapel, a handsome, multi-purpose room for small weddings, funerals, and special events.

 The Gathering Place

 The Gathering Place will be between the East and West main entrances, a large open area under dormer skylights.
-Two coffee bars flank the Welcome Desk, where visitors can go to find information.
+Two coffee bars will flank the Welcome Desk, where visitors can go to find information.
 The Gathering Place will be the place for fellowship before and after services.